Akapeggy/cse15l-lab-reports-sp24/Lab Report 5.md

 * ## **Part 1**
   1. The original post from a student with a screenshot showing a symptom and a description of a guess at the bug/some sense of what the failure-inducing input is.
      ```
-     Title: Question on having trouble with method 'reverseInPlace' in ArrayExamples.java
+     Title: Question on having trouble with method `reverseInPlace` in ArrayExamples.java

      Hi,
-     I'm having an issue that my test failed on the method 'reverseInPlace' in ArrayExamples.java.
+     I'm having an issue that my test failed on the method `reverseInPlace` in ArrayExamples.java.
 I tried to run tests on this method to reverse my array '{1,3,5,7}'.
 However, the test failed. and the method doesn't seem to
      run properly.
 The symptom shows the output array element does not match the expected one in the correct order.
 I guess it may be due to the wrong implementation of the for loop.
 I'm attaching the screenshot of the 'reverseInPlace' method
-     , my test file, and the symptom as following.
+     , my test file, and the symptom below.
 Please help me out with what causes the error here.
 I appreaciate it!
      ```
      ArrayExamples.java :
      ![ArrayExamples](ArrayExamples.png)